Nutty

 Now let’s apply that to a Cash ISA and a Stocks and Shares ISA...

-The average return recently of a Stocks and Shares ISA was 13% growth, from March 2020 to March 2021 – that’s 8% above the current 5% rate of inflation.
-That’s a great figure, you are getting richer as you are staying ahead of inflation.
+The average return from investing is typically higher than the rate of inflation, and so you'll be staying ahead of inflation.
 You won’t get that every year, there'll be ups and downs, but on average over time you’ll be making money.

 We know, we know, it’s a confusing topic.
 But all you need to know is, inflation is bad for your savings, and you want your savings, and wages to be above, or at the very least keep in line with it, or you’ll effectively be getting poorer, even though you are saving hard!